↑

 • Frozen (my daughter loves to gnash on frozen peas!)

 Finally, the last secret to loving to eat vegetables is to invest time into preparing each veggie at least 2-3 ways before giving up on liking that vegetable.
+I’ve tried lots of things to successfully get everyone in my family to eat more vegetables.

 For instance: